Svaity/Netflix-Clone/README.md

-### Netflix clone using the mern stack which looks and feels exactly like Netflix
+### Netflix clone using the React and Firebase stack which looks and feels exactly like Netflix .This is a Front end focus built with TMDB API

  <p align="center">